chadananda/sacred-traditions_old/content/articles/2016-03-11_Essay-on-the-Trinity/2016-03-11_Essay-on-the-Trinity.md

 But Christ Himself expressly teaches us that by spiritual fountains and rivers of water of life is meant the Holy Ghost.
 (John 4:14; 7:38,39).That by the river of God's pleasures here is meant the same thing with the pure river of water of life spoken of in Revelation 22:1, will be much confirmed if we compare those verses with Revelation 21:23, 24; 22:1,5.
 (See the notes on chapters 21, 23, 24) I think if we compare these places and weigh them we cannot doubt but that it is the same happiness that is meant in this Psalm which is spoken of there.)

 So this well agrees with the similitudes and metaphors that are used about the Holy Ghost in Scripture, such as water, fire, breath, wind, oil, wine, a spring, a river, a being poured out and shed forth, and a being breathed forth.
 Can there any spiritual thing be thought, or anything belonging to any spiritual being to which such kind of metaphors so naturally agree, as to the affection of a Spirit.
 The affection, love or joy, may be said to flow out as water or to be breathed forth as breath or wind.
 But it would [not] sound so well to say that an idea or judgment flows out or is breathed forth.

 It is no way different to say of the affection that it is warm, or to compare love to fire, but it would not seem natural to say the same of perception or reason.
 It seems natural enough to say that the soul is poured out in affection or that love or delight are shed abroad: (Rom.
 5:5) "The love of God is shed abroad in our hearts," but it suits with nothing else belonging to a spiritual being.

+## This is that "river of water of life"

 This is that "river of water of life" spoken of in the 22nd [chapter] of Revelation, which proceeds from the throne of the Father and the Son, for the rivers of living water or water of life are the Holy Ghost, by the same apostle's own interpretation (John 7:38, 39); and the Holy Ghost being the infinite delight and pleasure of God, the river is called the river of God's pleasures (Ps.
 36:8), not God's river of pleasures, which I suppose signifies the same as the fatness of God's House, which they that trust in God shall be watered with, by which fatness of God's House I suppose is signified the same thing which oil typifies.